Rahul Gandhi expresses sadness over death of Army soldiers in road accident in Ladakh | Politics

 Former Congress president Rahul Gandhi on Friday expressed sadness over the death of Army soldiers in Ladakh and wished a speedy recovery to those injured.

-Seven Army soldiers were killed and 19 others were injured in the Tuktuk sector of Ladakh on Friday when the vehicle they were travelling skidded off the road and fell into the Shyok river, officials said.
+Seven Army soldiers were killed and 19 injured in the Turtuk sector of Ladakh on Friday when the vehicle they were travelling in skidded off the road and fell into the Shyok river, officials said.

 The accident took place at around 9 am at a place that is around 25 km from Thoise, they said As many as 26 soldiers were on their way from the transit camp in Partapur to a forward location in sub-sector Hanif.